+Aerator manufacturers have added devices to their machines that counteract some of the tearing and lifting of the sod.
 Springs attached to each tine compress the surface as the tine enters the soil and reduces lifting of sod when it exits.
 Even vertical core machines have spring-loaded guides that hold the soil around the points the tines enter.
+Toro has taken a different approach to this problem by introducing the Hydro-Ject which uses jets of water instead of tines to create channels in the soil.

 As indicated earlier, speed of aeration is important in some turf operations.
-In situations where uninterrupted turf use is critical, especially from a financial standpoint, sports turf managers are forced to sacrifice some quality for speed.
+In situations where uninterrupted turf use is critical, especially from a financial standpoint, sports managers are forced to sacrifice some quality for speed.
 Where time is a limiting factor, slicing equipment can be operated at higher speeds than coring equipment although quality may be less.
 A.J.
 Turgeon gives a detailed discussion of the relative merits of coring as compared to slicing or spiking in his book Turfgrass Management.

 Rapid drying out of the turf can be a problem if aeration timing is improper.
-During hot weather, especially under windy conditions, desiccation around the core or slit opening can occur guite rapidly.
+During hot weather, especially under windy conditions, desiccation around the core or slit opening can occur quite rapidly.
 Drying out potential is greater with coring than slicing or spiking.
 During hot, windy weather, it is recommended that a slicing or spiking machine be used rather than a coring unit and that irrigation be available.

 On the other hand, soils that are prone to remain wet for long periods benefit from coring just prior to expected periods of prolonged rainfall.
 When hurricane Agnes struck the Atlantic Coast in the spring of 1972, golf greens that had been core aerated that spring withstood flood waters and/or prolonged rainfall much better than those that had not been cored.
-Wet soils can also be dried out faster by coring provided the equipment used is capable of pulling cores from wet soil.
+Wet soils can also be dried out faster by coring providing the equipment used is capable of pulling cores from wet soil.

-Opening up the soil for air, moisture and nutrients, also opens it up for insects and weed seeds.
+Opening up the soil for air, moisture, and nutrients, also opens it up for insects and weed seeds.
 Cutworms living in core holes and feeding near the surface will cause a brown, damaged ring of turf at the top of the hole.
-Aerated areas known to be infested with cutworms or insects of similar habit. should be treated with an insecticide at the first sign of insect damage.
+Aerated areas known to be infested with cutworms or insects of similar habit, should be treated with an insecticide at the first sign of insect damage.